• Skip to main content

 Power gains can vary substantially for different intake manifolds.
 As such, we’ll discuss power gains in the section below and also circle back to horsepower when we discuss specific manifolds.

-Dodge 5.7L V8 Manifold HP Gains
+Upgraded Manifold HP Gains

 Peak power gains from a 5.7 HEMI intake manifold upgrade often aren’t impressive.
 You may see small 5-10whp gains up top depending on engine mods, tuning, and other factors.
 Just because the peak gains aren’t great doesn’t mean an intake manifold is a waste of money, though.
-The real benefit to manifold upgrades is seen in the mid-range.
+The real benefit of manifold upgrades is seen in the mid-range.

-With a 6.4L HEMI manifold some have seen gains of 10-20whp and 15-30wtq in the mid-range.
+With a 6.4L HEMI manifold, some have seen gains of 10-20whp and 15-30wtq in the mid-range.
 That’s where a lot of actual driving happens and those are excellent power gains.
 You’ll absolutely feel that extra power and it makes an intake manifold well worth it.

 That said, we generally think other power mods like a tune, headers, cams, etc. are a better starting point.
-All these mods can also offer great power and torque gains in the mid-range, but also help boost top-end power.
+All these mods can also offer great power and torque gains in the mid-range but also help boost top-end power.
 As such, an intake manifold didn’t quite make our list of the 5 best 5.7 HEMI upgrades.

-Don’t let that sway you away from upgrading the 345 HEMI intake manifold, though.
+Don’t let that sway you away from upgrading the intake manifold, though.
 It’s still an excellent mod and if you’re looking to maximize NA power then a manifold is a must.
 We would simply recommend starting with some other performance mods before moving on to an intake manifold.

 Best 5.7 HEMI Intake Manifold Upgrades

-With some of the background topics and benefits out of the way it’s time to move onto the best 5.7 HEMI intake manifold upgrades.
+With some of the background topics and benefits out of the way it’s time to move on to the best 5.7 HEMI intake manifold upgrades.
 Please note – this isn’t an exhaustive list.
 There simply isn’t enough time and space to cover every single upgrade out there.

-Instead, we will focus on some of the most common and best 5.7 HEMI upgrades.
+Instead, we will focus on some of the most common and best upgrades.
 Before choosing a specific intake manifold it’s important to understand your goals.
 Anyway, let’s jump right in and discuss some of the best HEMI manifold mods.

 1) 392 HEMI Manifold Upgrade